 China pushes state banks into home rental market at their own risk

-The big state banks have responded by pledging more than 3 trillion yuan (S$624 billion) in rental housing financing, including for real estate developers, leasing firms and tenants, according to Reuters calculations.
+The big state banks have responded by pledging more than three trillion yuan (S$625 billion) in rental housing financing, including for real estate developers, leasing firms and tenants, according to Reuters calculations.
 The total value of the rental market was 1.3 trillion yuan last year.

-China Construction Bank Corp (CCB) , the second-largest lender, is the most visible example of this trend, giving loans to renters at ultra-low interest rates with long repayment periods.

-"The government, from central to local, is very determined," CCB President Wang Zuji told Reuters, referring to the push to expand the rental market.
+"The government, from central to local, is very determined," CCB president Wang Zuji said, referring to the push to expand the rental market.
 He added that supporting policy measures in taxation and land supply were still being studied by the government, and that CCB was still "exploring" how it could finance the initiative.

 The loans have found many takers in Shenzhen, where home prices have sky-rocketed in recent years as the city establishes itself as China's Silicon Valley with tech giants like Tencent Holdings Ltd and Huawei Technologies.

-"The property developer leased the apartment to CCB, and CCB leased it to me," said Liu.
+"The property developer leased the apartment to CCB, and CCB leased it to me," said Mr Liu.

 Also last year Industrial and Commercial Bank of China Ltd launched a similar product in Guangzhou and Bank of China Ltd issued its first loan to renters in Xiamen.
 Both of the southern cities have been chosen by the central government to test real estate sector reforms.